orbant12/Skin_Cancer-Classification--Open-Source-/README.md

             Therfore this hypothesis is WRONG

 ### 2.)
 Hypothesis: Commonly expected images from the app differs significantly from the images in the dataset
+    Solution:
+        - Collecting each mole image carefully from ISIC ARCHIVE with the following statment: "Could this picture be taken with a phone"